whitepawglobal/bite-size-python/readme.md

 - Check unordered list to have the same items, returns boolean: `set(a) == set(b)`
 - Change values of list with **List Comprehension**: `[func(a) for a in sample_list]`
 - Iteration of list with index: `for index, value in enumerate(inlist):`
+  - Enumerate with a beginning index: `for index, value in enumerate(inlist, 2):` (Index comes as second parameter)
 - Iteration over two lists: `[<operation> for item1, item2 in zip(list1, list2)]`
 - [Count occurence of items in list](notebooks/list/countoccurence.ipynb)
 - Get maximum value in a list of numbers (even strings): `max(samplelist)`